 - What is a coding bootcamp

-- The state of coding bootcamp in 2020
+- The state of coding bootcamp in 2021

 - Types of bootcamps: 4 models

+- COVID-19 and coding bootcamps

-- The cost of bootcamp in 2020
+- The cost of bootcamp in 2021

-- Bootcamp locations
+- Bootcamp Locations

 - Curriculum trends at bootcamps

+- Beyond 2021: out predications

 - Salaries after bootcamps

-- Coding bootcamp demographics

-- Income sharing agreement
+- Income sharing agreements

-- Online bootcamps in 2020
+- Online bootcamps

+- Workforce development partners

 - Consolidation & acquisition

 - Regulation & criticism of the industry

 - University bootcamps

 - 13 coding bootcamp FAQs

+- 6. A lot has changed since bootcamps launched in 2012: University Bootcamps are now competing with household bootcamp names, payment options like Income Share Agreements and Deferred Tuition have exploded in recent years, and many bootcamps are dipping into the corporate training market.

+- At the end of this guide, we predict several trends in 2021, including the expansion of university bootcamp partnerships, veteran programs like VET TEC, ISA legislation, and more.